lilydjwg/fcitx.vim/README.md

 By default, it use python3 and D-Bus to toggle IME state.
 If you set `g:fcitx5_remote` to the executable path of `fcitx5-remote` **BEFORE** loading the plugin, it will use `fcitx5-remote` instead of python and D-Bus.
 In this case, python3 support is optional.

-Usually `fcitx5-remote` mode is way faster since python script need 400ms+ for the initial load.
+Usually `fcitx5-remote` mode is way faster since Python script need quite some time for the initial load if you don't use any other plugins that load Python.

 Base requirements: